Kamil47/ZenerDiodeMeter/README.md

+# Arduino Zener Diode Tester #

+## Introduction ##

-Suggested project  allow to measure diodes from 1.8V to 48V in one simple measurement.
+Suggested project  allow to measure Zener diodes from 1.8V to 48V in one simple measurement.
 Connect diode,  just click on the START button and read the value.
 The power of the measured diodes can be from 250mW to several Watts.

-Measurement method
+## Measurement method ##

-The V - I characteristic for a zener diode is shown in Figure 1.
+The V - I characteristic for a zener diode is shown in Figure in Doc folder.
 In the biased direction, a Zener diode behaves like a normal diode.
 In the opposite direction, at a certain voltage - Breakdown Voltage, the diode starts to conduct current.
 The typical voltage of a Zener diode is usually defined for a certain current - the red point in the figure.
 The reverse voltage is almost constant over a certain current range.
 As a rule, this area is also the working area of ​​the diode.

 The tester measures this voltage at a current below the Zener knee, inside the working area.
 Since the selected measurement range is up to 48V, the device must be able to supply this voltage and at the same time, measure the voltage value on the diode.
 This happens with a constant current flow through the tested diode.﻿

-Constant current
+## Constant current ##

 A constant current source with an LM317 voltage regulator is used as the main measuring circuit.
 The circuit in the following figure ensures that the current at OUT and through the diode will be constant.
 The current is stable, regardless of the voltage drop on the tested diode and the voltage value at the IN input.
 For this reason, we can measure the voltage directly on Zener diode.
 General description